Browne’s B&B in Dingle, County Kerry, Ireland

 Camilla & John Browne welcome you to our award winning Bed & Breakfast, which we have been operating for over 24 years in Milltown, Dingle.
-We will greet you with tea/coffee and orientation chat when you check in.
+We will greet you in our B&B with tea/coffee and orientation chat when you check in.

 We have spectacular views of Dingle Bay and Mount Brandon.
 Located 1km from Dingle town, a short stroll to the many shops, bars and restaurants.

-Recently refurbished with Queen Beds and awarded Tripadvisors “Travellers Choice 2013/2014”, also rated No3 in Dingle and No 5 in Irelands top 25 B&B’s, and recommended by Michelin 2013.
+Our B& B is recently refurbished with Queen Beds and awarded Tripadvisors “Travellers Choice 2013/2014”, also rated No 3 in Dingle and No 5 in Irelands top 25 B&B’s, and recommended by Michelin 2013.

 Opening Dates: March 1st to November 1st.
 Rates from 35€ to 45€ inclusive of breakfast.

 Offering free parking and free wifi to all our guests.
 All our B&B rooms are ensuite with tea/coffee facilities, flat screen tv’s and hair dryers.
 For the energetic we have on site bike hire and local ordinance maps to guide you on your way, or relax and unwind in our Bed & Breakfast guest lounge.
 We offer personal advice and help in planning your days to all guests.